esm-tools/esm_tools/docs/recipes/add_model_setup.rst

          - [ ... ]

-      The ``components`` section should list the models and couplers used for the given coupling including their required version.
+      The ``components`` section should list the models and couplers used for the given coupling including, their required version.
 The ``coupling_changes`` subsection should include a list of commands to make the necessary changes in the component's compilation configuration files (``CMakeLists.txt``, ``configure``, etc.), for a correct compilation of the coupled setup.